What is NIDS-CRAM?

 Has this study received ethics approval?

 Yes, the study has been approved by the University of Cape Town (UCT) Commerce Ethics Committee.
+View the ethics approval letter from UCT and the reciprocal ethics approval letter from Stellenbosch University.

 Who should I contact if I have any concerns?